175 years of March Revolution: Berlin celebrates democracy

 “But we also know that women around the world fight for their rights every day.
 The fight doesn’t always reach our ears.”
 The regime in Iran is trying to “nip protests for freedom rights in the bud with brute force.”
 Solidarity is important for democratic freedom, explained Giffey and reminded women who are looking for protection in Germany because of the war in Ukraine.

-“Above all, democracy needs committed citizens who are committed, committed to and defend this democracy time and time again,” emphasized Federal President Steinmeier.
+“Above all, democracy needs committed citizens who are committed, committed to and defend this democracy time and time once more,” emphasized Federal President Steinmeier.
 The March Revolution provided important impetus for democracy in Germany.
 “Freedom of the press and of opinion, individual freedoms of every kind, the right to assemble, all of this stems from that time.”

 March 18, 1848 is considered an important point in the revolution of 1848/49.
 The events paved the way for the first written constitution of the then Prussian state.
 On the day, numerous people had gathered in front of the Berlin Palace – in anticipation of a reaction from the king to previously submitted demands.
 Two shots set off a barricade fight that quickly engulfed the city center.
 More than 250 people died.